 Babies and toddlers grow and develop at their own pace, but there are certain activities – such as smiling for the first time, standing and taking their first steps – that your child should be able to do once they reach specific ages.
 These skills are called developmental milestones.
 If you’re worried your child is not developing these skills on time, Early Steps can help.

+Florida’s Early Steps Program provides early intervention services to eligible infants and toddlers, from birth to 36-months, with developmental delays, disabilities and at-risk conditions.
 Children can be referred to Early Steps in various ways.
 Referrals can be submitted by anyone involved in the care of the child, including parents/caregivers and physicians.
 To be enrolled in Early Steps, your child must first be found eligible.

 In addition to the eligibility criteria below, children with certain documented physical or mental at-risk conditions are also eligible for a limited scope of services.